VintageGold/DC-Criminalistics/README.md

 ### Folder Organization
 **ingest-data-progs**: Programs used to ingest Census, weather, WMATA, and CABI data.
 Crime data was pulled via the crime cards application, exported as CSV.
 Census, weather, WMATA, and CaBi programs always output data to SQLite database table.
 **wrangle-data-progs**: Programs used to wrangle, merge, feature and target generation.
-**data**: Data from ingesting, wrangling, and ML models.
+**data**: Data from ingesting, wrangling.
-**notebooks**: Notebooks used for investigating results of ingestion, wrangling, EDA, ML, and producing graphs for the technical report.
+**notebooks**: Notebooks used for ingestion, wrangling, exploratory data analysis, ML, and producing graphs for the technical report.
 **report**: Files and external data used in the technical report.
 **model**: Model parameters for prediction and the data product.
 **demo**: Programs used for demonstrating data product.